Galaxy Nexus: Software

 The 4.2 update began rolling out on 13 November 2012, to the GSM Galaxy Nexus Takju/Maguro variant (smartphones sold in the US and directly supported by Google) as an (OTA) update.
 Google started rolling out the update to the international version (Yakju/Maguro) a week later.
 Towards the end of December, however, not all phones had received the update.
 On 19 March 2013, Verizon Wireless began updating OTA their CDMA Galaxy Nexus Mysid/Toro variant to Android 4.2.2.

 Android 4.3 Jelly Bean was released for GSM models on 24 July 2013, and Sprint began OTA updates on 31 October 2013.

 Google has stated that the Galaxy Nexus will not receive Android 4.4 KitKat, even after having 14,000 signatures requesting it.
 New drivers may allow unofficial Android versions to be available for the device.

 Canonical's Ubuntu Touch operating system was available and supported on the Galaxy Nexus, however, support for the Galaxy Nexus was soon discontinued on 13 January 2014.

+Android 7.1 ("Nougat") was unofficially ported to the Galaxy Nexus.